sethgoldin/install-davinci-resolve-centos/README.md

 		```# reboot```

-1. From the command-line, log into `root` and then install the NVIDA driver:
+1. From the command-line, log into `root`, navigate to wherever you put the `.run` file, and then install the NVIDA driver:

 	1. ```# ./NVIDIA-Linux-x86_64-430.50.run```